White Noise (novel): Childhood

 DeLillo also portrays the children as being smarter and more mature than the adults in White Noise.
-In a 1985 book review of the novel by Jayne Anne Phillips from The New York Times, Phillips says "Children, in the America of White Noise, are in general, more competent, more watchful, more in sync than their parents."
+In a 1985 review of the novel in The New York Times, Jayne Anne Phillips noted, "Children, in the America of White Noise, are in general, more competent, more watchful, more in sync than their parents."
 These children have the composure normally expected of an adult, yet the parents have a constant sense of self-doubt that makes them appear immature and paranoid.
 A scholar from University of Washington, Tom Leclaire, adds to the argument by saying that children are the center of knowledge: "Gladney's children are making his family a center of learning."
-However, Joshua Little, of Georgia State University, provides a different point of view that "the possibility of transcendence through the innocence of children is hinted at in the novel."
+However, Joshua Little, of Georgia State University, provides a different point of view that "the possibility of transcendence through the innocence of children is hinted at in the novel".
 According to Little, in the context of the turn of the century, knowledge is connected to having a higher social standing.
 Adina Baya, a specialist in media communication, supports this idea as she points out that children during the 1980s had greater access to mass media and marketing than before.